KrukAdam/Germs-Killer/README.md

 ## Status

 The game is complete.
-The second part of it is planned.
+The second part of it is not planned.

 ## Version